mongodb/awscdk-resources-mongodbatlas/src/l1-resources/private-endpoint-service/README.md

 ## Feedback

-This library is auto-generated and published to all supported programming languages by the [cdklabs/cdk-cloudformation] project based on the API schema published for `MongoDB::Atlas::PrivateEndpoint`.
+This library is auto-generated and published to all supported programming languages by the [cdklabs/cdk-cloudformation] project based on the API schema published for `MongoDB::Atlas::PrivateEndpointService`.

 - Issues related to this generated library should be [reported here](https://github.com/cdklabs/cdk-cloudformation/issues/new?title=Issue+with+%40cdk-cloudformation%2Fmongodb-atlas-privateendpoint+v1.0.0).
-- Issues related to `MongoDB::Atlas::PrivateEndpoint` should be reported to the [publisher](https://github.com/mongodb/mongodbatlas-cloudformation-resources/issues).
+- Issues related to `MongoDB::Atlas::PrivateEndpointSerice` should be reported to the [publisher](https://github.com/mongodb/mongodbatlas-cloudformation-resources/issues).
 - Feature requests should be [reported here](https://feedback.mongodb.com/forums/924145-atlas?category_id=392596)

 [cdklabs/cdk-cloudformation]: https://github.com/cdklabs/cdk-cloudformation